 Quick show of hands please.
-How many of you think that your insurance is ‘just another bill’?
+How many of you are happy to put business risk management on the back burner?
+How many of you think of your insurance as ‘just another bill’?

 For many, the financial reality of running a business in these challenging times means cutting costs, not adding to them.
-Insurance is one of the things they figure they can do without.
+And sometimes, insurance is one of the things they figure they can do without.

 While that’s understandable, it’s not advisable.
 Two words seem particularly relevant here: ‘false’ and ‘economy’.